rust-lang/rust-wiki-backup/Compiler-snapshot-distribution.md

     * Commit this change along with the `T` snapshot registration in `snapshots.txt`.
     * Push to `snap-stage3`
     * Wait for the tinderboxes to cycle as above and make an entry in `snapshots.txt`, this time making an `S` entry as you would do for a compatible change.
     * Commit this final snapshot registration, and push to `master`.
+If there have been changes on `master` in the meantime, _you must_ merge with them before pushing, _not_ rebase onto them.